 Why You Should Attend

-- Understand design methods in the delivery of corrosion inhibitors and their treat rates using continuous, batch and slug treatments down-hole and upstream.
+This course will help broaden your general knowledge around oilfield corrosion and its impact and control options.
+Participants will familiarize themselves with the various lab techniques used for evaluation of corrosion inhibitors.
+You will understand design methods in the delivery of corrosion inhibitors and their treat rates using continuous, batch and slug treatments down-hole and upstream.

 Who Should Attend

 This course is intended for new graduates with chemistry or engineering backgrounds, mid-level engineers and technologist who have some basic prior knowledge of oilfield corrosion; all personnel involved in oil and gas production and processing; management wanting to increase awareness of corrosion impact on business operations and how negative outcomes can be mitigated.

 Participants should have a basic understanding of chemical handling, chemistry functional groups, basic lab equipment, corrosion reaction and attacks, and performance monitoring options.

 1.6 CEUs (Continuing Education Units) will be awarded for this 2-day course.

 Mohamed Abou Zour, BSc, MSc, PhD, lead project manager E&P ME&A. After obtaining a BSc in chemistry, 1987, he joined oil refining industry for Arabian Gulf Oil Company, AGOCO, and main oil producer in Libya for 7 years.
 He undertook his postgraduate studies at the University of Manchester, UK where he obtained an Msc. followed by a PhD in corrosion science and engineering in 1999 via a BP sponsored research and study focused on inhibition of CO2 Corrosion using Sulphur Containing Compounds.